What Is Non-Standard Auto Insurance?

 Police officer talking to driver at traffic stop.

-Non-standard is an option for high-risk drivers who are having trouble buying coverage.
-It’s a special type of insurance for people that carriers would normally deny because of their records.
-You may also see insurers refer to this as high-risk insurance.
-You can expect to buy non-standard coverage from specialized companies or major providers.
+A non-standard policy is an option for drivers who are having trouble finding coverage.
+It’s a special type of insurance for people that carriers would normally deny because of their poor driving records.
+You may also see insurers refer to this as high-risk insurance, which you obtain from specialized providers or major national companies.

 How Non-Standard Insurance Works